willfaught/willfaught.github.io/content/blog/2016-04-07-smartphones-are-boring-heres-what-happens-next.md

 - hardware
 - camera
 - modular
-title: 'Smartphones Are Boring: Here''s What Happens Next'
+title: 'Smartphones Are Boring: Here's What Happens Next'
 ---

 Joanna Stern, writing for the Wall Street Journal: